johnwbyrd/superpawn/README.md

 Ippon
 =====

-Ippon is a trivial, pedantic, and somewhat ridiculous chess engine.
+Ippon is a trivial, pedantic, and somewhat silly chess engine.
 As of this writing, it is capable of only playing a pseudo-legal game of chess.

 Current features
 ----------------